 - a.
-Any monitoring and sampling that shows potential of contamination to surface waters should be subject to mitigation by the applicant as requested by the LGU. - i.
-The applicant should provide a plan for responding to detections of siterelated contaminates or alterations in surface water quality.
-The plan should specify i.
-Stormwater Management Plan Elements

-1. Response action to be taken for detections in surface waters.
+Any monitoring and sampling that shows potential of contamination to surface waters should be subject to mitigation by the applicant as requested by the LGU. - The applicant should provide a plan for responding to detections of siterelated contaminates or alterations in surface water quality.
+The plan should specify - 1.
+Response action to be taken for detections in surface waters.